jurajmatus/dps-dynamo/README.md

 * _value_ : String - BASE64 encoded byte array
 * _fromVersion_ : String - version string, exactly as received from the last get, or empty
 * _minNumWrites_ : Integer - minimal number of replicas to acknowledge the request so that write was considered complete

+Response body:

+* _success_ : Boolean - success of operation.
+Will be false if old value of _fromVersion_ is used, or if any other error occurs

+#### Delete

+There is no method to specifically delete an entry.
+To do so, Put method where value is empty string has to be issued.

 ## Infrastructure